 In terms of history, Dawley is mentioned in the Domesday Book and is one of the older settlements in Shropshire.
 It was for over three centuries a mining town, both for coal and ironstone.
 Clay extraction for local industrial-pipe factories, brickyards and the pottery industry has been a major influence on the landscape.

-Today there is a thriving street market every Friday and whilst the new Telford Town Centre and railway station with links to the Midlands and London is nearby, the area around Dawley is rural and provides extensive opportunities for walking and cycling.
+Today there is a thriving street market every Friday and whilst the Telford Town Centre and new Southwater development is nearby, the area around Dawley is rural and provides extensive opportunities for walking and cycling.
 The Ironbridge Gorge World Heritage Site and the Wrekin hill are both pleasant walks from Dawley.